StuBehan/CV/README.md

 ## Stu Baines-Dinning

-A confident junior software developer looking to develop within a fullstack position, highly motivated to learn new technologies with great experience of working in large or small project teams.
-Pivotting careers from an aircraft systems engineer and Explosive Ordnance Disposal assistant with the Royal Air Force.
+A confident junior software developer looking to develop within a full stack position, highly motivated to learn new technologies with great experience of working in large or small project teams.
+Pivoting careers from an aircraft systems engineer and Explosive Ordnance Disposal assistant with the Royal Air Force.

 <!-- A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech. -->